 The club provides guided hill walks on the 2nd and 4th Sunday of every month, all year round.
 All walks start and finish at the same location.
 The walks are in the Mourne and Cooley Mountains and Sliabh Gullion.
 Four grades of walks are catered for each walking day, Grade A, B+,B and C. Newcomers are welcome to come and join us on our walks as ‘Casual Walkers’ and if they like what they see, are welcome to join the club for an annual subscription.

-In addition to the Sunday walks the club also organises two weekends away each year to other parts of Ireland, Wales, Scotland, England etc. The club makes annual contributions to the Mourne Mountain Rescue and to various other charities, North and South.
-For the past ten years the 32km/3246m Braveheart Challenge Walk has been organised from within the club in aid of The Children’s Hospice.
+In addition to the Sunday walks the club also organises two weekends away each year to other parts of Ireland, Wales, or England.
+The club makes annual contributions to the Mourne Mountain Rescue.

 The Club has 48 trained leaders and a great emphasis is placed on safety.
 The club provides a training weekend every two years and regular first aid training for our leaders and an annual basic navigation course for interested members.
 The club provides Walk Leaders for other charities and local walking festivals.
 Our members also carry out repair work to the trails in the Cooley Mountains on an on-going basis.